Skip to content

 • --noautoconsole: critical for headless operation.
 Without this, virt-install tries to open an interactive console and hangs.

-The VM booted.
-I waited.
-And waited.
-No DHCP lease. virsh net-dhcp-leases default returned nothing for over 3 minutes.
+The VM booted, but there was no DHCP lease. virsh net-dhcp-leases default returned nothing for more than 3 minutes.

-The VM was running (I could confirm via virsh qemu-monitor-command freebsd-oci "info status" --hmp), the network interface was attached, dnsmasq was listening on virbr0.
-But no DHCP traffic was getting through.
+I could confirm that the VM was running (virsh qemu-monitor-command freebsd-oci "info status" --hmp), the network interface was attached, and dnsmasq was listening on virbr0.
+The missing part was DHCP traffic reaching the bridge.

 Problem 1: nftables Blocking DHCP on the Bridge